Three Phase Current - Simple Calculation

 Efficiency & Reactive Power

 Other things to consider while carrying out calculations may include the efficiency of equipment.
-Knowing that efficiency of power consuming equipment is the output power divided by the input power, again this can easily accounted.for Reactive power is not discussed in the article and more details can be found on our Wiki.
+Knowing that efficiency of power consuming equipment is the output power divided by the input power, again this can easily accounted.for Reactive power is not discussed in the article and more details can be found in other notes (just use the site search).

 By remembering that a three phase power (kW or kVA) is simply three times the single phase power, any three phase problem can be simplified.
 Divide kW by the power factor to get the kVA.
 VA is simply the current times the voltage, so knowing this and the voltage can give the current.
 When calculating the current use the phase voltage which is related to the line voltage by the square root of three.
 Using these rules it is possible to work out any three phase problem without the need to remember and/or resort to formulas.